labYangNJU/CellExpanda/README.md

 # Input Data
 CellExpanda takes count matrices from paired single-cell multimodal data.
 There is no limitation for the types and numbers of modalities.
-An expample input dataset can be found in the example/ directory.
+An expample input dataset can be found in the CellExpanda/data/ directory.
 Note: You should change the "sampleName" of files according to your own dataset.
-Totally, there are three files required:
+Three files are required:

 1.sampleName_SparseMatrix.txt